Mary Stoiana: College

 Stoiana began playing college tennis for A&M in 2021.
-She played most of her first year in the team's No. 3 spot in singles, compiling 34 wins and 4 losses.
+She played most of her first year in the team's No. 3 spot in singles, compiling 34 wins and four losses.
 She clinched the dual matches that gave A&M the Southeastern Conference (SEC) regular season title and SEC Championship.
 In doubles, she went 28–5 partnering mostly with junior Carson Branstine.
 She was named to the All-SEC second team and the SEC All-Freshman team.
 A&M reached the quarterfinals of the NCAA Championships.

 Playing in A&M's No. 1 spot as a sophomore, Stoiana went 38–6, with a doubles record of 28–4.
 She helped A&M defend its SEC regular season title, receiving SEC Player of the Week honors a record seven times, and was selected to the All-SEC first team and named SEC Player of the Year.
 She beat national No. 3 Lea Ma in A&M's loss to Georgia in the SEC Championship.
 Second-seeded A&M again lost in the NCAA Championships quarterfinals.
 She ended the season nationally ranked No. 2 in singles and doubles.

 Stoiana was selected to the USTA Collegiate Summer Team in the summer of 2023.
-At the ITF W15 event in Lakewood, California, in July, she partnered No. 1 college player Fiona Crawley of North Carolina and won the doubles title, and she reached the singles final but had to retire in the match against Hanna Chang.
+At a W15 event in Lakewood, California in July, she partnered No. 1 college player Fiona Crawley of North Carolina and won the doubles title, and she reached the singles final but had to retire in the match against Hanna Chang.
 She received a wildcard into the qualifying tournament of the 2023 US Open.

 Stoiana won the ITA All-American Championships in Cary, North Carolina, in the fall of her junior year and earned the national No. 1 ranking in singles for the first time, becoming the first Aggie to do so.
 She went 38–4 overall in singles and received multiple honors in 2024, including SEC Player of the Year again, ITA National Player of the Year, and the Honda Sports Award for the top college player.
-She led the Aggies to win their first NCAA Championship, being named the most valuable player of the tournament.
+She led the Aggies to win their first NCAA Championship, being named the Most Valuable Player of the tournament.
 She was an All-American in singles and doubles, reaching the singles semifinals and the doubles quarterfinals at the NCAA tournament.

+Career

+2018-2021: Juniors

+She played on the International Tennis Federation (ITF) Junior Circuit from 2018 to 2021, winning three singles titles and one doubles title.

+2026: Major & WTA 250 debuts, First WTA wins & quarterfinal

+On her sixth attempt, Stoiana recorded her first WTA Tour main-draw wins at the 2026 SP Open over Claire Liu, her fourth career Top 100 win, and Dominika Šalková.

+Performance timeline

+Only main-draw results are included in win–loss records.